 Baby, it’s cold outside!
-When you’re stuck inside waiting out the winter, it’s only natural to turn to hot foods for warmth and comfort.
+With fall officially here and winter just around the corner, it’s only natural to turn to hot foods for warmth and comfort.
 After a season, filled with endless treats, heavy foods, and wine, your body is screaming for a detox, and you can hear the plea.

 You’ve been contemplating signing up for yet another gym pass; but with all the confusing machines, pushy personal trainers, and jam packed fitness classes, you can’t help but feel a little anxious, especially since all you really want is to warm-up and stretch in the sauna anyway, right?